tc39/notes/es6/2013-09/sept-19.md

 NM: THe order is only crucial for reduce.

+WH: Even if an operation has no side effects, if several of the constituents of a map throws, you might get the wrong exception.

 WH/NM: (discussion about definition of side effect, whether throw is a side effect.)

 NM: 1) mutation of external state; throws; and straying into native code (that we don't have a safe version of).